 Sikorsky CH-53 Sea Stallion

-The Sikorsky CH-53 transport helicopter is used to transport people and material as well as for special tasks.
-The aircraft, which has been part of the Bundeswehr since 1975, is now in service with the German Air Force in four different series.
+The Sikorsky CH-53 transport helicopter transports people and material and conducts special tasks.
+The aircraft, part of the Bundeswehr since 1975, is now in service with the German Air Force in four different series.

 The Sikorsky CH-53 is capable of performing missions worldwide, in almost any climate, in almost any weather, day or night, at all threat levels.
 Four versions are currently still in use in the Air Force.